Do you find yourself unable to focus on audiobooks?

 One important factor is personal style.
 Do you prefer a dramatic reading, or would you rather listen to the author’s voice?
 Another consideration is how the narrator reads.
 Do they sound like they’re talking to a friend, or do they sound more like a teacher lecturing in class?

-Once you’ve identified your personal preferences, it will be easier to find an audiobook that suits your needs.
+Once you’ve identified your personal preferences, finding an audiobook that suits your needs will be easier.
 If you like the cadence or tone of a narrator’s voice, you’ll be more likely to remain focused on your audiobook.

-3. If you’re unable to focus on audiobooks, don’t skip the preface!
+3. If you cannot focus on audiobooks, don’t skip the preface!

 Before beginning an audiobook, it’s good to familiarise yourself with what kind of story to expect.
-Audiobooks that jump right into the action without setting up the plot may be thrilling, but this approach is not suitable for everyone, and it can lead to confusion.
+Audiobooks that jump right into the action without setting up the plot may be thrilling, but this approach is not suitable for everyone and can lead to confusion.

 Head over to Amazon or Goodreads and peruse the synopses of different books.
 Once you find a plot or theme that looks interesting, familiarize yourself with the various characters.
 You’ll be more likely to understand and engage in the audiobook if you have background information on the story.